juanccilleruelo/MVC_AR_EntityGenerator/README.md

 Tired of creating the descendants of TActiveRecord by hand?

 https://github.com/juanccilleruelo/MVC_AR_EntityGenerator
-is an OpenSource project developed in Delphi XE 12 that takes the metadata of your Database and creates one class ActiveRecord of each Table in the Database.
+Is an OpenSource project developed in Delphi XE 12 that takes the metadata of your Database and creates one class ActiveRecord of each Table in the Database.

 You can generate the AR of one table or one AR class for each table in the Database.
 You can indicate in which folder the AR file should be deployed, and the program will remember it.
 Each AR is generated in an independent .pas file.